-Our EZ10s provide transport for members of the public and are managed by trained Safety Operators.
-These Safety Operators are responsible for the implementation and management of the safe operation of the autonomous vehicles.
+Our autonomous vehicle fleets realize transport missions under the supervision of remote trained operators.
+Those operators are responsible for the implementation and management of the safe operation of the autonomous vehicle fleet.

 Our procedures aim to ensure consistency with the requirements of the product safety case and deployment safety case.
 They do this by specifying operational requirements which cover operating rules, supervision tasks, preventive maintenance, incident management and more.